01 of 03

 Picking up stitches is an easy way to build off of a finished edge on many types of knitwear.
 You might be asked to pick up stitches to add ribbing to the bottom of a sweater, to add earflaps to a hat, or to make a project seamless, as with the Spring-Colored Felted Bowl.

-The process of picking up stitches is actually quite simple.
+The process of picking up stitches is quite simple:

-- First, read the pattern to determine how many stitches you need to pick up.
+- Read the pattern to determine how many stitches you need to pick up.

 - Slide your needle under both parts of the V of the stitch on the very edge of the work.